 3. Georges St-Pierre

 It’s fitting that Georges St-Pierre follows Matt Hughes on this list, because he took over the reigns of the welterweight division by beating Hughes for the interim title at UFC 79 (later unifying it by beating Matt Serra) and never looked back.
 GSP knocked off the best of the best, including Sean Sherk, BJ Penn, Frank Trigg, Josh Koscheck, Jon Fitch, Thiago Alves, Dan Hardy, Jake Shields, Carlos Condit, Nate Diaz and Johnny Hendricks.
 His record of 25-2 is one of the best in MMA history and his nine consecutive title defenses ranks among the best ever.

 GSP stepped away from the sport in 2013, citing personal burnout and concerns over lax drug testing policies.
-He will return in November 2017 to fight Michael Bisping for the Middleweight title (a weight class he has never competed in).
-It remains to be seen whether GSP’s return will add to his already impressive legacy, or somewhat tarnish it.
+He returned in November 2017 to fight Michael Bisping for the Middleweight title (a weight class he has never competed in).
+He earned a historic win to become a two-division champion, but it was short lived.
+He was diagnosed with colitis shortly after the fight, and vacated the Middleweight title to focus on his health.
+We don’t know when (or if) he will return for another fight.
 Regardless, St-Pierre remains one of the biggest PPV stars in the history of the company, partly in thanks to his legion of Canadian fans.

 2. Anderson Silva

 It wasn’t long ago that Anderson “The Spider” Silva would have easily topped this list, but he comes in at second place for me.
 Despite a few losses before he arrived in the UFC, Silva truly blossomed once he hit the big time.
 He crushed Rich Franklin in just his second UFC fight to win the Middleweight title, and then went on an unbelievable winning streak of ten straight title defense (plus four more wins in non-title fights).